BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 - ModulePath: Path to the folder containing all modules (is created if not exist)
 - Modules: Array of individual module file paths
 - DependencyPath: Path to the folder containing all binary dependencies (dlls)
+- ConfigurationPath: Path to the folder containing all module and per-server module configuration files

+Module and per-server module configurations are located in the configurations subdirectory, if you have not changed the path.

 ## Usage